Scholarships & Awards

 The Department of Germanic Studies offers three scholarships to German undergraduate students:

-As an expression of our enthusiasm for students interested in direct admission to the Germanic Studies B.A. program, the department makes available a William Goodwin Direct Admit Scholarship of $2000 upon admission into the program and $3000 upon proof of registration in the final required course for the Germanic Studies B.A.
+As an expression of our enthusiasm for students interested in declaring a major in Germanic Studies, the department makes available a William Goodwin Scholarship of $500 after declaring a major in Germanic Studies, $2,000 for a stay abroad with an IU program, and $3,000 upon proof of registration in the final required course for the Germanic Studies major.

 Elmer O. Wooley Prize